wtistang/2024-TechXchange-Labs/1597-WebSphere_Automation/README.md

 3. Verify the Instana agent installation

     a.
-Click on the `Infrastructure` icon on the left navigation bar.
+Click the **Infrastructure** icon on the left navigation bar.

-    You will see the `WebSphere` infrastructure zone that we configured in the Instana agent for this lab.
+    You will see the **WebSphere** infrastructure zone that we configured in the Instana agent for this lab.

     This infrastructure zone is configured for montoring WebSphere, using Instana's out of the box capabilities.